 We have also been working hard to increase the number of humanists on SACREs.
 Currently about six-sevenths of SACREs have a humanist either as a member or applying to join.

 Away from our policy work, we also dedicate significant resources to producing classroom materials to support RE (such as the website Understanding Humanism) and to training RE PGCE students at a number of initial teacher training providers across England.
-The BHA was a donor to the Celebrating RE month in March 2011.
+Humanists UK was a donor to the Celebrating RE month in March 2011.

 You could become a member of your local SACRE and help to ensure that children and young people in your area get taught a balanced and inclusive RE curriculum.
 There might be a vacancy in your area; if you are interested in finding out more, then please email us.
 Or, alternatively, you could become a school volunteer.